daattali/beautiful-jekyll/_posts/2020-02-28-test-markdown.md

 ---
 layout: post
-title: Sample blog post
+title: Sample of publications
-subtitle: Each post also has a subtitle
+subtitle: Want to write a non-expert-friendly summary of your research?
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
 tags: [test]